-In November 1998, the major US cigarette manufacturers, including RJRT, B&W and Lorillard Tobacco, entered into the Master Settlement Agreement (the "MSA") with attorneys general representing 46 US states, the District of Columbia and certain US territories and possessions.
+In November 1998, the major US cigarette manufacturers, including RJRT, B&W and Lorillard Tobacco, entered into the Master Settlement Agreement ("MSA") with attorneys general representing 46 US states, the District of Columbia and certain US territories and possessions.
 These cigarette manufacturers previously settled four other cases, brought on behalf of Mississippi, Florida, Texas and Minnesota, by separate agreements with each state (collectively and with the MSA, the "State Settlement Agreements").

-These State Settlement Agreements settled all health-care cost recovery actions brought by, or on behalf of, the settling jurisdictions; released the defending major US cigarette manufacturers from various additional present and potential future claims; imposed future payment obligations in perpetuity on RJRT, B&W, Lorillard Tobacco and other major US cigarette manufacturers; and placed significant restrictions on their ability to market and sell cigarettes and smokeless tobacco products.
-In accordance with the MSA, various tobacco companies agreed to fund a U.S.\$5.2 billion (approximately £5 billion) trust fund to be used to address the possible adverse economic impact of the MSA on tobacco growers.
+These State Settlement Agreements settled all health care cost recovery actions brought by, or on behalf of, the settling jurisdictions; released the defending major US cigarette manufacturers from various additional present and potential future claims; imposed future payment obligations in perpetuity on RJRT, B&W, Lorillard Tobacco and other major US cigarette manufacturers; and placed significant restrictions on their ability to market and sell cigarettes and smokeless tobacco products.
+In accordance with the MSA, various tobacco companies agreed to fund a US\$5.2 billion (approximately £3.9 billion) trust fund to be used to address the possible adverse economic impact of the MSA on tobacco growers.

 RJRT and SFNTC are subject to the substantial payment obligations under the State Settlement Agreements.
 Payments under the State Settlement Agreements are subject to various adjustments for, among other things, the volume of cigarettes sold, relative market share, operating profit and inflation.

-RAI's operating subsidiaries' expenses under the State Settlement Agreements were U.S.\$2,727 million in 2016, U.S.\$2,856 million in 2017 and \$2,741 million in 2018, with projected expenses of at least U.S.\$2,800 million for 2019 onwards.
-The operating subsidiaries' cash payments under the State Settlement Agreements totalled U.S.\$3,042 million in 2016, U.S.\$4,612 million in 2017 and U.S.\$917 million in 2018.
-The projected settlement cash payments for 2019 onwards total at least U.S.\$2,800 million.
+RAI's operating subsidiaries' expenses and payments under the State Settlement Agreements for 2017, 2018 and 2019 and the projected expenses and payments for 2020 onwards are set forth below (in millions of US dollars):

+2017 2018 2019 2020 and thereafter

+Settlement expenses \$2,856 \$2,741 \$2,762

+Settlement cash payments \$4,612 \$917 \$2,918

+Projected settlement expenses \$>2,900

+Projected settlement cash payments \$>2,600

+^{} Subject to adjustments for changes in sales volume, inflation, operating profit and other factors.
+Payments are allocated among the companies on the basis of relative market share or other methods.